ioggstream/draft-polli-restapi-ld-keywords/draft-polli-restapi-ld-keywords.md

 ~~~
 {: title="Example of JSON Schema model that provides semantic prose." #ex-semantic-prose}

-[JSON-LD-11] defines a way to interpret a JSON object as a JSON-LD document.
+[JSON-LD-11] defines a way to interpret a JSON object as JSON-LD:
+the example schema instance (a JSON document conformant to a given schema)
-The example in the "Person" schema can be integrated with
+provided in the above "Person" schema can be integrated with
-semantic context information, thus resulting in
+semantic information adding the `@type` and `@context` properties.

 ~~~ json